nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 projects.
 These include: 1) large pediatric and psychiatric studies;
 2) MRI, fMRI, DTI and PET studies; and 3) a variety of cognitive and experimental paradigms.
-In all of these cases, the advantages of using Nipype have been: a) to work through a single interface on different software; b) to avoid redundant expensive computations; 3) to reduce duplication of data in workflows; 4) to distribute computational load across file-system sharing clusters; 5) to keep track of the exact parameters and components of the analyses; and 6) to visualize the workflows.
+In all of these cases, the advantages of using Nipype have been: a) use of different software through a single interface; b) avoidance of redundant expensive computations; 3) reduction of duplication of data in workflows; 4) distribution of computational load across file-system sharing clusters; 5) protocolization of the exact parameters and components of the analyses; and 6) visualization of the workflows.

 The ability to interact with external programs from a single Python prompt aids in learning about new tools and developing new workflows.
-The pipeline mechanism allows easy comparisons of algorithms and the influence of algorithms on an entire workflow.
+The pipeline mechanism allows easy comparisons of algorithms and their influence on an entire workflow.
 It allows researchers to use optimized algorithms from different packages in the same workflow.
 As an example, integrating interfaces to FSL and FreeSurfer allows SPM workflows to leverage different volume- and